lemlac/mulem/docs/reference.md

     | Ok(val) =
         val                  -- Get the Ok value.
     | Err(e) =
-        return !Err(e)        -- Exit block, return error if a function
+        raise Err(e)        -- Exit block, return error if a function
 ```

 For basic errors, use the built-in `!Err` type.
 It optionally takes either a `string` (message) or an `int` named parameter `code:`, or both.
 If a message is missing, it will construct one based on the code, and if a code is missing, it will default to `-1`.